appuio/openshift-upgrade-controller/README.md

-# ocp-drain-monitor
+# openshift-upgrade-controller

-`ocp-drain-monitor` watches OpenShift Nodes and updates the node draining metric.
+`openshift-upgrade-controller` watches OpenShift Nodes and updates the node draining metric.
 The metrics are calculated based on annotations from the [OpenShift machine-config-operator](https://github.com/openshift/machine-config-operator).

 ## Getting Started